gabrielborgesdm/react-flask-api-poc/README.md

 # Bookstore Management System

 The Bookstore Management System is a web application designed to demonstrate the integration of various modern technologies and best practices in software development.
-This project serves as a showcase of how to effectively combine multiple tools and frameworks to create a robust, maintainable, and scalable application.
+This project serves as a showcase of how to effectively combine multiple tools and frameworks to create a robust and maintainable application.

 ## Key Features